tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 I don't need an executable called `grep`.
 I need something capable of searching text.

-That sounds like a small distinction, but I think it's a big part of becoming good at troubleshooting.
+That sounds like a small distinction, but I think it's a big part of becoming good at systems work.

 If your mental model is tied to commands, losing a command can stop you.